Skip to main content

 PropertyDescription

-Message Fragment SizeThe maximum size of a message fragment in the application layer, default is 249.
+Message Fragment SizeThe maximum size of an application layer message fragment.
+Default is 249 bytes.

-RetriesThe number of retries on a message timeout, default is 0.
+RetriesThe number of retries after timeout.
+Default is 0.

 Time Synchronization Enabled